 16 Ways to Locate Someone’s Bank Account

-1. Use a check the debtor wrote to you:
+1. Use a Check the Debtor Wrote to You

 Yes, this is obvious, and yes, the debtor may have closed his or her account.
 But it’s a good place to start.
 Your judgment may have resulted from a bad check.
 Or perhaps the debtor was a roommate, a friend (former friend), or even your employer.

 Don’t: Call the bank and tell them the debtor gave you a check and you want to know if it’s good.
 (Unless you really do have a check.)
 Banks are on to this, and won’t believe you.
 The bank may also alert the debtor.
 And, it may well be against the GLB and other debt collection laws.
 Be careful.
 You don’t want the debtor to have a reason to sue you.

-2. The Good Old Trash Run:
+2. The Good Old Trash Run

 It’s a two-step process: Call the city and see when the debtor’s trash is picked up.
 Then go get it.
 I know some people who have done this regularly.
 They will go out to the debtor’s home or apartment, bringing along trash bags filled with newspaper.
 The idea is not just to take the trash, but to take it and then replace it new with trash.